jindrichmynarz/dissertation/parts/linked_open_data.md

 ## Linked open data

 Linked open data (LOD) is the intersection of open and linked data.
-It combines proactive disclosure of data that is unencumbered by access restrictions, with linked data, which provides a publication model for semantic structured data on the Web.
+It combines proactive disclosure of data that is unencumbered by restrictions in access and use, with linked data, which provides a model for publishing semantic structured data on the Web.
 LOD serves as a fundamental component of our work that enables matchmaking to be executed.